 Increasing Training Frequency

-Hypertrophy can be greatly enhanced by employing undulating periodization approaches, such as altering the intensity and volume daily.
-To allow the muscles to recuperate from the increased training frequency, however, it is equally important to schedule sufficient rest between sessions.
+Hypertrophy can be significantly enhanced by undulating periodization approaches, such as altering the daily intensity and volume.
+However, scheduling sufficient rest between sessions is equally important to allow the muscles to recuperate from the increased training frequency.

 Not Working All Parts of the Chest Muscle

-This is a common issue among weightlifters who spend years training their chest muscles but see no noticeable results.
+It is a common issue among weightlifters who spend years training their chest muscles but still await noticeable results.
 Lifters typically focus on the flat bench press, which works in the middle of the chest muscles.
 They focus on the middle of their chests and rarely work the upper and lower chests.

 A lack of development in either the upper or lower pecs, or both, would characterize the chests of such weightlifters.
 One of the worst things a lifter can do to build a big chest is to ignore the upper chest.